 Exactly who the Marked were and where they lived is a matter of some debate.
 They are figures out of myth.
 Highborn scholars first transcribed the story of the Marked down from the Navarr - but the legends go back much further, back even before Terunael.
 Versions of their story survive in the oral traditions of many of the nations of the Empire: the identities of the Marked are often given a local flavour in these stories.

 What is known is this: the Marked were a group of slaves under an inhuman oppressor, over whom they banded together and gained their freedom.
-It is not known who this oppressor was, but most tellings of the story has the Oppressor as an orc tribe.
+It is not known who this oppressor was, but most tellings of the story has the Oppressor as an orc nation.
 The slaves were much-divided into factions, and the Oppressors played the factions off against one another: no faction being large enough to individually prove a challenge to the Oppressors.
 Each faction's face was marked with a different symbol by the Oppressors, to emphasize their difference.

 Once, one among the slaves - a charismatic leader who eschewed all factional loyalty, and spoke of a unification of the divided peoples - killed one of the leader of the Oppressors.
 For their insolence, they were publicly executed.